Wildfire in New Jersey Pine Barrens expected to grow before it's contained, officials say

 Forest fires are a common occurrence in the Pine Barrens, a 1.1 million-acre (445,000-hectare) state and federally protected reserve about the size of the Grand Canyon lying halfway between Philadelphia to the west and the Atlantic coast to the east.
 The region, with its quick-draining sandy soil, is amid peak forest fire season.
 The trees are still developing leaves, humidity remains low and winds can kick up, drying out the forest floor.

-The area had been under a severe drought until recently, when early spring rains helped dampen the region.
+The area had been under a severe drought until recently, when early spring rains helped dampen the region, but officials cautioned recent low humidity and a dry stretch have heightened the risk of fire.

 The Jersey Central Power and Light Company cut power to about 25,000 customers at the request of the Forest Fire Service and the wildfire’s command post Tuesday evening, including thousands in Barnegat Township.
 A spokesman for the company said Wednesday that some customers could have power restored later in the day.